arktronic/wfng/ARCHITECTURE.md

 # Concepts

 WFNG orchestrates workflows.
-The hierarchy of workflow parts is: Process --> Task --> Step.
-A Process is a loose collection of unordered Tasks.
-A Task is an ordered collection of Steps.
+The hierarchy of workflow parts is: Collection --> Task --> Step.
+A Collection is a loose set of unordered Tasks.
+A Task is an ordered list of Steps.

 ## Tasks